wherestoto/web_project_3/README.md

 **Images**

-The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
-Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.
+* Import images from Figma and optimize them [here](https://tinypng.com/), so the project loads faster.

-Good luck and have fun!
+**Notes**

+* Started by building the highest resolution in the brief.
+* Compared flexbox and grid to see which was best for organizing elements.
+* Added media queries so elements were optimized for smaller display sizes.
+* Added additional media queries between breakpoints for smoother scaling.
+* Published through GitHub Pages and added ```.nojekyll``` to root.